-This article was written by the Great British Mag content team on 19 May 2021.
+This article was updated by the Great British Mag content team on 12 October 2021

 When you’re applying for jobs in the UK, you’ll often be asked to submit a British style CV alongside a cover letter.
 But what is a cover letter, what should you include in yours and how can you make it stand out?
 We’ve got all the answers you’re looking for right here.

 A cover letter is an important part of your job application – for some recruiters, it’s the most important part of your application.
 It’s a letter you write to the hiring manager about why you’re the best candidate for the job.

 Cover letters are a lot more flexible than CVs, meaning you have the opportunity to include additional relevant information about yourself that could convince the reader that you’re the person they’re looking for.
 This is your opportunity to show a bit of your personality, explain in detail what makes you such a great fit and talk about why you’re so drawn to working in this particular role.